QualityEnforcer/QualityEnforcer/README.md

 [Click here](https://github.com/blog/1184-contributing-guidelines) to learn why I went with "CONTRIBUTING.md" as the quality rule file name.
 You can always override this with --rules.

+## Bugs?
+Need help?

+Please [make an issue](https://github.com/QualityEnforcer/QualityEnforcer/issues/new) if you encounter a bug or require assistance.
+There are many, many varieties of coding styles, and surely this won't work on all of them - but if you tell me about the edge cases, I'll see about fixing them.